Efficient Evaluation Methods for Neural Architecture Search: A Survey: Methods

 \subsubsection{Downscaled Dataset Methods}

 Similar to TEM, the downscaled dataset methods train every searched architecture to obtain their performance to guide the search process.
-The difference is that they use a downscaled dataset to replace the original dataset.
-Because the dataset scale is reduced, the training of architectures becomes quick.
+The difference is that they use a downscaled dataset to replace the original one to accelerate the training of architectures.
 Naturally, the runtime of the downscaled dataset methods is less than that of TEM.
-The downscaled dataset methods can be divided into three categories.
+The downscaled dataset methods can be divided into three categories: (1) samples a subset of the original dataset; (2) downsamples each sample in the original dataset; and (3) uses a different and smaller proxy dataset with similar properties to the original dataset.
+All of them do not rely on pre-build evaluation methods, and the runtime of them only contains evaluation time.
+Please note that the ``proxy data'', ``proxy dataset'', and ``data proxy'' are the keywords to select specific methods.

-The first category samples a subset of the original dataset as the downscaled dataset.
+\textbf{Category (1): }This category samples a subset of the original dataset as the downscaled dataset.
 Because the number of samples in the dataset is reduced, the overall dataset scale is reduced.
-The simplest way to obtain the subset is to randomly select some samples from the original dataset.
-For example, Liu \textit{et al.}~\cite{liu2019deep} randomly selected a small number of medical images from the entire dataset to train the searched architectures.
+The simplest way to obtain the subset is to randomly select some samples from the original dataset. \textit{\textbf{Literature examples:}} Liu \textit{et al.}~\cite{liu2019deep} randomly selected a small number of medical images from the entire dataset to train the searched architectures.
 However, random sampling may lead to the removal of some representative samples, thus greatly weakening the generalization of the architecture trained in the subset~\cite{park2019data, na2021accelerating}.
 This will lead to an inaccurate evaluation of the performance.
 To alleviate the problem, some works designed new sampling methods.
 For example, Park \textit{et al.}~\cite{park2019data} designed a probe network to measure the impact of every sample on the performance ranking of the architectures.
 Then, they removed the samples that have a small impact on the performance of architectures.
-Na \textit{et al.}~\cite{na2021accelerating} used the data entropy to analyze five sampling methods (i.e., random, entropy top-$k$, entropy bottom-$k$, forgetting events, and $k$-center).
-They concluded that the low-entropy samples could help search for competitive architectures when the size of the subset is small.
-Furthermore, middle-entropy and high-entropy samples can help improve the performance of the searched architecture upon the use of low-entropy.
-Based on the observation, the researchers proposed a new sampling method that prefers samples in the tail ends of the data entropy distribution.
+Na \textit{et al.}~\cite{na2021accelerating} used the data entropy to analyze existing sampling methods, and proposed a new sampling method that prefers samples in the tail ends of the data entropy distribution.